-Professor Leary is an associate professor of law at The Catholic University of America.
+Professor Leary is a professor of law at The Catholic University of America.
 She is a former prosecutor and attorney in the non-profit sector, focusing on crimes against women and children; the former policy consultant and deputy director for the Office of Legal Counsel at the National Center for Missing and Exploited Children (NCMEC); and the former director of the National Center for the Prosecution of Child Abuse (NCPCA).

 Before joining academia, Professor Leary worked primarily on issues addressing the exploitation of children and women, child pornography, child prostitution, computer facilitated crimes against children, and the investigation and prosecution of family violence cases.
 As both a state and federal prosecutor, Professor Leary focused on family violence and sexual assault, but successfully prosecuted at the trial and appellate levels, an array of criminal cases.
 She is a former Assistant U.S. Attorney and served as deputy chief of the Domestic Violence Unit for the Middlesex County District Attorney's Office in Cambridge, Massachusetts.
 Leary also served as an assistant district attorney in the Family Violence and Sexual Assault Unit of the Philadelphia District Attorney's Office.
 Professor Leary clerked for the Hon.
 Sue L. Robinson in the U.S. District Court for the District of Delaware.

 Professor Leary's scholarship examines the intersection of contemporary social problems, technology, criminal law, and criminal procedure.
 She focuses on areas of exploitation and abuse of women, children, and “vulnerable peoples.”